34 RFP Statistics That Will Help You Win More Bids

-12. Almost half of the organizations surveyed have a dedicated Proposal individual or team.
+13. More than a third of organizations surveyed have a dedicated RFP manager, writer, or team.

-Most organizations (45%) dedicate a person or team to manage and own the RFP process.
-If there isn’t a proposal team, the next largest group of RFP owners is Sales. <Tweet this stat>
+Most organizations (37%) dedicate a person or team to manage and own the RFP process.
+If a company doesn’t have a proposal team, the next most likely owner is sales, closely followed by solutions engineers and consultants.

-15. The average number of people involved in the RFP process based on company size doesn’t drastically change.
+17. The average number of people involved in the RFP process increases based on company size.

 RFP Response and Submission Timelines

-19. The average timeline for submitting an RFP ranges from a few days to a few weeks.
+19. The average timeline for submitting an RFP is 1-6 days.

 RFP Tools & Reporting